astronomer/docs/astro/deployment-health-incidents.md

 ### Worker Queue Does Not Exist

 At least one task is configured to run on a worker queue that does not exist.
 Instances of this task will remain in the queued state until the worker queue is created.
-When this incident is triggered:
+To resolve this incident:

-1. Hover over the incident and click **View details**.
+1. Hover over the Deployment health status and click **View details** for the incident.
-2. See the DAG and task IDs that reference a worker queue that does not exist.
-The name of the **QUEUE** reflects how the worker queue is referenced in your task definition.
+2. Check the DAG and task IDs that reference the non-existent worker queue.
+The non-existent worker queue name referenced from your DAG code is listed under **Queue**.
-3. Copy the worker queue name under **QUEUE** and either create a new worker queue with that exact name or rename an existing worker queue in your Deployment to match it.
-As long as a worker queue with the exact name exists in your Deployment, you do not have to modify your task code.
+3. For each affected DAG, you can either create a new worker queue with the exact name as shown in **Queue** or update your DAG code to reference an existing worker queue.
 See [Configure worker queues](configure-worker-queues.md#assign-tasks-to-a-worker-queue).

 ![Deployment health incident details](/img/docs/health-status-details.png)